-Exercise Analyze your profiles Right click on of the bathymetric profiles under 2.
-Seabed / Bathymetric Profiles and click An alyze.
-Try out different settings in the analysis window in order to find a FOS point you think the Commission would accept.
-3 Save the analysis and type in a useful name for your EOS point
+Analyze your profiles

-- 3. Save the analysis and type in a useful name for your FOS point. - 4.
-Analyze FOS points for the rest of your bathymetric profiles
+- 1. Right click on of the bathymetric profiles under 2.
+Seabed / Bathymetric Profiles and click An alyze. - 2.
+Try out different settings in the analysis window in order to find a FOS point you think the Commission would accept. - 3.
+Save the analysis and type in a useful name for your FOS point. - 4.
+Analyze FOS points for the rest of your bathymetric profiles.